Keywords are, arguably, the most important piece of your pay per click (PPC) advertising strategy.

 This allows you to explicitly indicate who not to target with ads based on keywords people used yourself as well as any associated website domains they may have visited while searching online or engaging with brands outside your own.

 Excluding geographic locations from an ad campaign also helps improve relevance by ensuring advertisements only appear in regions where they will be seen by people who would actually be interested in what’s being advertised.
+By leveraging detailed targeting, businesses can refine their audience selection, ensuring they reach the right in-market audiences based on user intent rather than wasting impressions on uninterested viewers.

 Additionally, it ensures better budget management; allocating different budgets for each specified region allows brands to get closer insights into how successful certain markets have been performing compared with others without wasting resources elsewhere.
+Marketers can further refine their efforts by tapping into app audiences, creating more precise and effective ad campaigns.

 To set up this exclusion: